Nuala Holloway: Modelling

 Shortly after completing secondary school, Holloway became a fashion and photographic model.
 She gained praise and attention in the late 1970s and 1980s for her work.
 She appeared in magazines and newspapers, both in Ireland and abroad.
-In 1975, after winning the Miss Westmeath competition, she represented her country as Miss Ireland at the Miss International Beauty Pageant in Okinawa, Japan.
+In 1975 after winning the Miss Westmeath competition, she represented her country at Miss International 1975 Beauty Pageant in Okinawa, Japan.
 She is the only native of County Westmeath to become Miss Ireland.